 - Butter two 13″ x9 ” pans.

-- Starting from the short end of the rectangle, roll up the dough to make log.
+- Starting from the short end of the rectangle, roll up the dough to make a log.

 - Allow the dough to rise until doubled again (about 1 hour).